stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 automatic attempt to answer a subconscious question raised by one of our senses.
 In the midst of our flight, with all our faculties centred on the problem of escape, we were in no condition to observe and analyse details; yet even so our latent brain-cells must have wondered at the message brought them by our nostrils.
-Afterward we realised what it was&mdash;that our retreat from the foetid slime-coating on those headless obstructions, and the coincident approach of the pursuing entity, had not brought us the exchange of stenches which logic called for.
+Afterward we realised what it was--that our retreat from the foetid slime-coating on those headless obstructions, and the coincident approach of the pursuing entity, had not brought us the exchange of stenches which logic called for.
 In the neighbourhood of the prostrate things that new and lately unexplainable foetor had been wholly dominant; but by this time it ought to have largely given place to the nameless stench associated with those others.
-This it had not done&mdash;for instead, the newer and less bearable smell was now virtually undiluted, and growing more and more poisonously insistent each second.
+This it had not done--for instead, the newer and less bearable smell was now virtually undiluted, and growing more and more poisonously insistent each second.

-  So we glanced back&mdash;simultaneously, it would appear; though no doubt the incipient motion of one prompted the imitation of the other.
+  So we glanced back--simultaneously, it would appear; though no doubt the incipient motion of one prompted the imitation of the other.
 As we did so we flashed both torches full strength at the momentarily thinned mist; either from sheer primitive anxiety to see all we could, or in a less primitive but equally unconscious effort to dazzle the entity before we dimmed our light and dodged among the penguins of the labyrinth-centre ahead.
 Unhappy act!
-Not Orpheus himself, or Lot&rsquo;s wife, paid much more dearly for a backward glance.
-And again came that shocking, wide-ranged piping&mdash;&ldquo;  Tekeli-li!
-Tekeli-li!&rdquo;
+Not Orpheus himself, or Lot's wife, paid much more dearly for a backward glance.
+And again came that shocking, wide-ranged piping-- "  Tekeli-li!
+Tekeli-li! "

-  I might as well be frank&mdash;even if I cannot bear to be quite direct&mdash;in stating what we saw; though at the time we felt that it was not to be admitted even to each other.
+  I might as well be frank--even if I cannot bear to be quite direct--in stating what we saw; though at the time we felt that it was not to be admitted even to each other.
 The words reaching the reader can never even suggest the awfulness of the sight itself.
 It crippled our consciousness so completely that I wonder we had the residual sense to dim our torches as planned, and to strike the right tunnel toward the dead city.
-Instinct alone must have carried us through&mdash;perhaps better than reason could have done; though if that was what saved us, we paid a high price.
+Instinct alone must have carried us through--perhaps better than reason could have done; though if that was what saved us, we paid a high price.
 Of reason we certainly had little enough left.
 Danforth was totally unstrung, and the first thing I remember of the rest of the journey was hearing him light-headedly chant an hysterical formula in which I alone of mankind could have found anything but insane irrelevance.
-It reverberated in falsetto echoes among the squawks of the penguins; reverberated through the vaultings ahead, and&mdash;thank God&mdash;through the now empty vaultings behind.
-He could not have begun it at once&mdash;else we would not have been alive and blindly racing.
+It reverberated in falsetto echoes among the squawks of the penguins; reverberated through the vaultings ahead, and--thank God--through the now empty vaultings behind.
+He could not have begun it at once--else we would not have been alive and blindly racing.
 I shudder to think of what a shade of difference in his nervous reactions might have brought.

-  &ldquo;South Station Under&mdash;Washington Under&mdash;Park Street Under&mdash;Kendall&mdash;Central&mdash;Harvard.&nbsp;.&nbsp;.&nbsp;.&rdquo;
+   "South Station Under--Washington Under--Park Street Under--Kendall--Central--Harvard. . . . "
 The poor fellow was chanting the familiar stations of the Boston-Cambridge tunnel that burrowed through our peaceful native soil thousands of miles away in New England, yet to me the ritual had neither irrelevance nor home-feeling.
 It had only horror, because I knew unerringly the monstrous, nefandous analogy that had suggested it.
 We had expected, upon looking back, to see a terrible and incredibly moving entity if the mists were thin enough; but of that entity we had formed a clear idea.
-What we did see&mdash;for the mists were indeed all too malignly thinned&mdash;was something altogether different, and immeasurably more hideous and detestable.
-It was the utter, objective embodiment of the fantastic novelist&rsquo;s &lsquo;thing that should not be&rsquo;;
+What we did see--for the mists were indeed all too malignly thinned--was something altogether different, and immeasurably more hideous and detestable.
+It was the utter, objective embodiment of the fantastic novelist's &lsquo;thing that should not be';
-and its nearest comprehensible analogue is a vast, onrushing subway train as one sees it from a station platform&mdash;the great black front looming colossally out of infinite subterraneous distance, constellated with strangely coloured lights and filling the prodigious burrow as a piston fills a cylinder.
+and its nearest comprehensible analogue is a vast, onrushing subway train as one sees it from a station platform--the great black front looming colossally out of infinite subterraneous distance, constellated with strangely coloured lights and filling the prodigious burrow as a piston fills a cylinder.

   But we were not on a station platform.
 We were on the track ahead as the nightmare plastic column of foetid black iridescence oozed tightly onward through its fifteen-foot sinus;
 gathering unholy speed and driving before it a spiral, re-thickening cloud of the pallid abyss-vapour.
-It was a terrible, indescribable thing vaster than any subway train&mdash;a shapeless congeries of protoplasmic bubbles, faintly self-luminous, and with myriads of temporary eyes forming and unforming as pustules of greenish light all over the tunnel-filling front that bore down upon us, crushing the frantic penguins and slithering over the glistening floor that it and its kind had swept so evilly free of all litter.
-Still came that eldritch, mocking cry&mdash;  &ldquo;Tekeli-li!
+It was a terrible, indescribable thing vaster than any subway train--a shapeless congeries of protoplasmic bubbles, faintly self-luminous, and with myriads of temporary eyes forming and unforming as pustules of greenish light all over the tunnel-filling front that bore down upon us, crushing the frantic penguins and slithering over the glistening floor that it and its kind had swept so evilly free of all litter.
+Still came that eldritch, mocking cry--   "Tekeli-li!
-Tekeli-li!&rdquo;   And at last we remembered that the daemoniac shoggoths&mdash;given life, thought, and plastic organ patterns solely by the Old Ones, and having no language save that which the dot-groups expressed&mdash;  had likewise no voice save the imitated accents of their bygone masters.
+Tekeli-li! "   And at last we remembered that the daemoniac shoggoths--given life, thought, and plastic organ patterns solely by the Old Ones, and having no language save that which the dot-groups expressed--  had likewise no voice save the imitated accents of their bygone masters.

     XII.